toladata/TolaProfile/README.md

 Create a virtual environment on each server your app will run on and install app specific libraries in the venv

+## Configuration
+Copy the source/settings/local-sample.py to local.py and modify

 Instructions (Django REST Backend)
 ====
 Create Virtualenv